 Nile began his musical training at age six, learning Heart and Soul on piano from his late sister.
 That early foundation led to a lifelong commitment to sound and structure.
 He was raised on gospel, funk, and soul, with deep exposure to artists such as Whitney Houston, Parliament-Funkadelic, Anita Baker, Maze, The Isley Brothers, Prince, and the Motown canon.
-His influences extend across genres and generations, including Cannonball Adderley, Aretha Franklin, Paul Desmond, Lauryn Hill, Bill Evans, John Williams, Paramore, Roy Hargrove, D’Angelo, Kelly Price, and Fall Out Boy.
-Additional influence from rock, jazz, country, reggae, doo-wop, and Broadway shaped a broad, adaptable musical vocabulary.
+His influences extend across genres and generations, including Cannonball Adderley, Sonny Stitt, Aretha Franklin, Stan Getz, Paul Desmond, Lauryn Hill, SWV, Bill Evans, John Williams, Paramore, Roy Hargrove, D’Angelo, Kelly Price, and Fall Out Boy.
+Additional influence from rock, jazz, classical, country, reggae, doo-wop, and Broadway shaped a broad, adaptable musical vocabulary.

 His debut album, My Aesthetic Soul, is a five-track collection of original compositions blending jazz, soul, hip-hop, blues, alternative rock, and doo-wop.
 The project reflects a hands-on, genre-fluid approach that prioritizes groove, clarity, and emotional honesty without being confined by labels.